benjamin-shapiro/benjamin-shapiro.github.io/README.md

   ![NashCalc Functionality Recording](/Images/NashCalc2.gif)

 * ### Aromap: The Olfactory Social Network
-  >Our web application lets you track and report smells around your area!
+  >Track and report smells around your area!
 Smell something stinky?
 Report it!
 Smell something heavenly and want others to experience it?
 Enlighten your friends!
 In a world where smells are our most dear sense, aroMap is your guiding light.

   ![Aromap Screenshot 1](/Images/Aromap1.png)